fzaninotto/Faker/readme.md

     safeColorName          // 'fuchsia'
     colorName              // 'Gainsbor'

+## Optional data

+All formatters can be made optional by chaining `optional`.
+When optional, the formatter will randomly return `NULL`, which can be useful for seeding non-required fields.
+For example:

+    $faker->optional->country

+You can skew the randomization towards more nulls or less by passing an argument to `optional()`.
+At 0, *only* `NULL` is returned.
+At 1, it is never returned.

+    $faker->optional(.75)->country

 ## Localization

 `Faker\Factory` can take a locale as an argument, to return localized data.
 If no localized provider is found, the factory fallbacks to the default locale (en_EN).